urgosxd/medio/English whit Raffa/Cleft What.md

 - What is surprising is that Gary actually has a hard time saying not to people
 4. My manager and I get along really well.
 That's nice
 - What is nice is that my manager and I get along really well
 5. It's been great working with you.
-That's what I've always
+That's what I've always wanted to tell you
+- What have always wanted to tell you is that It's been great working with you
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE3MTcyMzg0MjEsMTM4NDgxNzQ5LDE1OT
-QxMzc0MTMsMTMzMTEwODYxMiwtMTY2NTI4MTQ4OSwxNDUzOTIz
-MTU2LC0yMDg4NzQ2NjEyXX0=
+eyJoaXN0b3J5IjpbMjAwNjYzMjAzNiwxMzg0ODE3NDksMTU5ND
+EzNzQxMywxMzMxMTA4NjEyLC0xNjY1MjgxNDg5LDE0NTM5MjMx
+NTYsLTIwODg3NDY2MTJdfQ==
 -->